BACompton/csce274_01/README.txt

             - Buttons (Ex: CLEAN, DOCK)
             - Special radii for the drive command (Ex: STRAIGHT, TURN_CW)

-        On top of these constants, the interfaces contains method that will:
+        On top of these constants, the interfaces contains methods that will:
             - Drive the robot using velocity and radius
             - Read individual button's or all buttons' values
             - Change the robot's state